 The dosage recommendations stem from standard works that are consistent with medical studies.

-Arginine is not known to cause any side effects up a daily dose of 15,000 mg.
-Blood pressure has been observed to slightly improve in individuals with hypertension.
-The overall immune system also improves.
+Arginine is not known to cause any side effects up to a daily dose of 15,000 mg.

 Please be aware of the following: